shbxio/CAP/Data/README.md

 ![imports](https://github.com/shbxio/CAP/assets/43991954/ceff375c-55d7-4425-b48c-2a7db10d14da)

 **9.** If the word "Completed" appears under "Status Reason" and there are no errors or failures, you should follow the steps listed in the documentation of the "PBI" directory.
-After that, you should simply refresh the page where the app is in "Play" mode and you will see the updates made.
+After that, you should simply refresh the page where the app is in "Play" mode and you will see the updates made. <br>
 ![complete](https://github.com/shbxio/CAP/assets/43991954/dc785812-a411-49c0-bbfc-2bdea8b97127)